 APG’s advocacy efforts support equitable access to and preservation of historical records on behalf of our members, the genealogy community, and the public.
+Read more about our Advocacy Committee activities below.

 Questions or concerns about advocacy?
 Contact advocacy@apgen.org

-Recent Advocacy Activities and Updates
+Recent Advocacy Activities

 - Support for "Bring Our Heroes Home Act" bill - December 2024